Energinet-DataHub/energy-origin/doc/architecture/domains/authorization.md

 ### Login using MitID

 When a user logs in using MitID, the organization whitelist is checked during the login flow.
 The B2C custom policy calls an API endpoint in the Authorization subsystem to perform this check.
-If the organization has not been whitelist, then no access-token will be issued to the user and an error will be returned.
+If the organization has not been whitelisted, then no access-token will be issued to the user and an error will be returned.

 ### Refresh of access-token